arabellas-craft/arabellas-craft.github.io/_posts/2026-05-09-three-realms-celtic-tarot-spread.md

 Read what the card actually shows, not what you wish it would say.
 The Three Realms spread tells you the shape of the situation.
 It doesn't tell you the resolution.

 You don't need a Celtic-themed deck.
 Any deck works.
-A worn deck, a deck someone gave you, even a deck of regular playing cards (here's [how to read those](https://ko-fi.com/s/95f9c29692)).
+A worn deck, a deck someone gave you, even a deck of regular playing cards (here's [how to read those](https://ko-fi.com/s/95f9c29692){:target="_blank" rel="noopener noreferrer"}).
 The spread doesn't require visual matching to the cosmology.

 Write the reading down.
 Three Realms readings tend to come into focus weeks later, when one of the three positions turns out to have been more important than you thought at the time.